Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experiments

 \paragraph{Definition of one of the non-SA examples.}

 Now we define the example considered in \Cref{fig:non-sa:eight-state}.
 The single-armed MDP of this example is defined using Figure~\ref{fig:sa-counter}.
-This figure consists of a set of cycles denoting states and a set of arrows in solid lines and dashed lines.
+This figure consists of a set of circles denoting states and a set of arrows in solid lines and dashed lines denoting possible transitions under different actions.
 The states are indexed by $0,1,2,\dots, 7$.
-Each solid arrow is labeled by an action, $0$ or $1$.
-In each time step, when the arm takes an action labeled on one of the outward solid-line arrows adjacent to its current state, the arm transitions to a random nearby state through one of such arrows; the arm takes an action that does not exist on any of the adjacent outward solid-line arrows, it jumps to state $0$.
-For example, if the arm takes action $1$ at state $7$, it goes to state $6$ with probability $1$; if the arm takes action $0$ at state $6$, it goes to state $7$ or $4$, each with probability $0.5$; if the arm takes action $0$ at state $2$, it jumps to state $0$ with probability $1$.
+Each solid arrow is labeled by an action, which is $0$ or $1$.
+In each time step, when the arm takes an action labeled on one of the outward solid-line arrows adjacent to its current state, the arm transitions to a random nearby state through one of such arrows.
+When the arm takes an action that does not exist on any of the adjacent outward solid-line arrows, it jumps to state $0$.
+For example, if the arm takes action $1$ at state $7$, it goes to state $6$ with probability $1$; if the arm takes action $0$ at state $6$, it goes to state $7$ or $4$ with equal probabilities; if the arm takes action $0$ at state $2$, it jumps to state $0$ with probability $1$.
 For the reward functions, one unit of reward is generated if the arm is in states $\{4,5,6,7\}$ and takes the action on an adjacent outward solid-line arrow; no reward is generated otherwise.
 We let $\alpha = 0.6$, that is, the arm is activated for $0.6$ fraction of the time in the long run.

-One can see that the optimal single-armed policy $\pibs$ defined in \eqref{eq:single-arm-opt-def} takes each action with $0.5$ probability at the states $\{0,1,2,3\}$, and always takes the actions labeled on the solid-line arrows at the states $\{4,5,6,7\}$.
-The policy $\pibs$ thus induces an aperiodic unichain with the recurrent class $\{4,5,6,7\}$.
+One can verify that the optimal single-armed policy $\pibs$ takes each action with probability $0.5$ in the states $\{0,1,2,3\}$, and always takes the actions labeled on the solid line arrows in the states $\{4,5,6,7\}$.
+Thus, $\pibs$ induces an aperiodic unichain with the recurrent class $\{4,5,6,7\}$.
 The long-run average reward of $\pibs$ is $1$.